ADF International experts address Parliament, “Bill is unconstitutional, dangerous and not in line with international human rights standards”.

 Are universities stifling students’ views?
 Midwifery student Julia Rynkiewicz believes so, and her now settled case provides one such example.
 Rynkiewicz served as president of “Nottingham Students for Life”, a pro-life student society that was initially denied affiliation by Nottingham University’s Students’ Union.

 Concerns around Rynkiewicz’s fitness to practise centered on material available at the society’s freshers’ fair stall, as well as her public association with the society.
 She faced a suspension and four-month fitness-to-practice investigation, disrupting her education.
 In the wake of the Fitness to Practise panel dismissing all allegations against her, she knew that she was unfairly targeted for her beliefs.

-ADF UK was able to support Julia in securing justice, with the university issuing an apology and a settlement as a result of the way it had treated her.
+ADF UK was able to support Julia in securing justice, with the university issuing an apology and a settlement in 2020 as a result of the way it had treated her.
 Yet, our nationwide polling showed that she was not the only student to be impacted by the growing culture of censorship:

 - 2 in 5 students fear that lecturers will treat them differently if they express their true opinions on important issues.